Former Seattle Impact indoor soccer team owner Dion Earl blasts ‘lies’ of female accusers at sexual assault trial

 PHOENIX – A somewhat bizarre scene playing out in a desert courtroom here now sees former Seattle Impact indoor soccer team owner Dion Earl answering on the witness stand for sexual-assault accusations from five years ago that King County prosecutors never wound up charging him for.

-The onetime Seattle Pacific University star and Seattle SeaDogs indoor player began testifying Monday in his own defense at his jury trial for sexually assaulting two women who had come to his Mesa, Ariz., home in late 2017 to babysit his children.
+The onetime Seattle Pacific University star and Seattle SeaDogs indoor player began testifying Monday in his own defense at his jury trial in which he is accused of sexually assaulting two women who had come to his Mesa, Ariz., home in late 2017 to babysit his children.

 But instead of focusing on those alleged crimes, much of Earl’s first day on the stand instead saw him defiantly rebuffing as “lies’’ the testimony last week by two of the Kent-based Impact’s former female dance team members who had accused him of sexual assault in the the summer of 2014 in a case later dropped for a lack of evidence.